 What’s the next big thing on the horizon High Country Brewery Trail-blazers can look out for?

-Nathan: “There’s about 20 new products due to come out before Christmas which includes a range of bitters, a couple more of the historic sodas and a special Christmas gin.
+Nathan: “There’s about 20 new products due to come out soon which includes a range of bitters, a couple more of the historic sodas and a special gin.
 The long term plan is really leveraging that water and working with some of the local wineries to find some red wine barrels and make whiskey and rum.
 It will be a long wait - we have to watch these barrels age for at least two years - but it will be worth it.”

 Tim: “Different seasonal brews.
 We’re expanding the production side of things with more fermenters, so we’re trying to get the beer a bit further afield.”

 Breweries on the Trail

 Summer is the perfect time to throw a rod in and get yourself hooked on this favourite High Country pastime.